AxelRodCh/AxelRodCh/README.md

 ### 🧑‍💻 About Me

 I'm a **Computer Systems Engineering graduate** from ESCOM - IPN, with hands-on experience developing fullstack web applications using modern technologies such as **Java (Spring Boot), React, JavaScript, and MongoDB**.
-Also passionate about Java Backend Applications.
+Also passionate about **Java Backend Applications**.

 I am always eager to learn, explore new tools, and solve real-world problems through technology.
 My goal is to contribute to meaningful projects while continuously growing as a developer.